Heritage Property Tax Rebate

 (Fees may be subject to change.)

-- Designated under Part V of the Ontario Heritage Act as part of the Werden's Neighbourhood Plan Heritage Conservation District and classified as: 'Complementary (Exemplary)' or `Historic' as stated in the Werden's Neighbourhood Plan Heritage Conservation District Plan
+• the property must be designated under Part V of the Ontario Heritage Act as part of the Werden's Neighbourhood Plan Heritage Conservation District and classified as: 'Complementary (Exemplary)' or `Historic' as stated in the Werden's Neighbourhood Plan Heritage Conservation District Plan

 Please view our webpage for more information regarding Heritage Conservation Districts in Whitby.